 Dive headlong into the grandeur and intimate charm of Madrid.
 Feel the vibe in Puerta del Sol, the pulsing heart of modern Madrid and of Spain itself.
 The lavish Royal Palace rivals Versailles, the Prado has Europe's top collection of paintings, and nearby hangs Picasso's chilling masterpiece, Guernica.
-Retiro Park invites you to take a shady siesta and hopscotch through a mosaic of lovers, families, pets walking their masters, and expert bench-sitters.
-Save time for Madrid's elegant shops and people-friendly pedestrian zones.
+Retiro Park invites you to take a shady siesta, but save time for Madrid's elegant shops and people-friendly pedestrian zones.
 On Sundays, cheer for the bull at a bullfight or bargain like mad at a mega-size flea market.
 After dark, join the Madrileños who pack the streets for an evening paseo that can continue past midnight.
 Lively Madrid has enough street-singing, bar-hopping, and people-watching vitality to give any visitor a boost of youth.

 At a Glance